maxxiimo/the-front-end-manifesto/cover.md

 by Chris Maxwell

-*A research-based How To on*<br>
+*A research-based How To on<br>
-*best practices for writing*<br>
+best practices for writing<br>
-*Well Organized, Efficient,*<br>
+Well Organized, Efficient,<br>
-*Un-bloated, Modularized...*
+Mobile and Desktop...*

 **Front End Code**

-Personal views and direction on front end coding, from a Ruby on Rails desktop and mobile web perspective.
+Personal views and direction on front end coding, from a Ruby on Rails perspective.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/">
   <img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png" /></a>